 If you don’t know what some of these phrases mean, don’t worry: that’s exactly the point!
 We know that dating app users successfully find partners and have fun doing it – but while they’re doing so, they also have to navigate a fast-changing environment of language and interaction.

 What is a challenge for users, here, is just as much of a challenge for content moderation strategies: both human moderators and automated tools need to constantly learn, adapt, and evolve in order to keep users safe.
 At the same time, though, the freedom to be playful and inventive in how you speak and interact with others is an important part of how dating apps work for people.
 While the medium might be digital, it’s still (hopefully) a real person on the other side of the screen – and, just as with bumping into someone on the street or meeting them in a bar, the element of surprise and fun is essential.

-There’s a fine line to tread, then, when moderating dating apps.
-We need to react quickly to new threats, but intervene gently; we need to be strong in safeguarding users, but permissive about how they act; and we need to listen and learn attentively about how people interact.
+There’s a fine line to tread when moderating dating apps.
+We need to react quickly to new threats but intervene gently; be strong in safeguarding users but permissive about how they act; and listen and learn attentively about how people interact.
 Needless to say, it’s a job that takes real expertise.

 What do you think?
 Do dating apps get it right when protecting and helping their users?
 How can we respond to the ways language is evolving online?